bytebase/bytebase.com-old/content/docs/change-database/schema-editor.md

 1. Rename the table name by clicking the **Rename** dropdown item in table tree node.
    ![table-rename-button](/static/docs/change-database/schema-editor/table-rename-button.webp)
 1. Add new column by clicking on the **Add Column**.
-1. Specify the new column's attributes: name, datatype, default, comment, nullable.
+1. Specify the new column's attributes: name, data type, default, comment, nullable, primary key and foreign key.
 1. Alter the existing column's attributes, if needed.
 1. Click **Preview Issue**, then Bytebase will go to the issue creating page with the generated SQL statement.